-participants, including Participants (including exchanges and FINRA), Industry Members (including subcategories of Industry Members, such as alternative trading systems, CAT Executing Brokers and market makers), and investors generally, and considered market effects related to equities and options, among other things.
-Based on this analysis, the SEC approved the CAT Funding Model as compliant with the Exchange Act.
-The Prospective CAT Cost Recovery Fee 2024-1 framework generally is consistent with the fee framework of the CAT Funding Model, as approved by the SEC.
-As discussed in File No. SR-FINRA-2024-011, each of the inputs into the calculation of CAT Fee 2024-1 is reasonable and the resulting fee rate for CAT Fee 2024-1 is reasonable.
-Therefore, Prospective CAT Cost Recovery Fee 2024-1, for these same reasons, is reasonable and would not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
+Prospective CAT Cost Recovery Fee 2025-1 framework generally is consistent with the fee framework of the CAT Funding Model, as approved by the SEC.
+As discussed in File No. SR-FINRA-2024-023, each of the inputs into the calculation of CAT Fee 2025-1 is reasonable and the resulting fee rate for CAT Fee 2025-1 is reasonable.
+Therefore, Prospective CAT Cost Recovery Fee 2025-1, for these same reasons, is reasonable and would not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
 Economic Impact Assessment Based on the regulatory need discussed above, FINRA has undertaken an economic impact assessment, as set forth below, to analyze the potential economic impacts of the proposed rule change, including potential costs, benefits, and distributional and competitive effects, relative to the current baseline.
-Regulatory Need As discussed above under the "FINRA's Designated Portion of Budgeted CAT Costs 2024-1" section, FINRA is filing a proposed rule change to establish Prospective CAT Cost Recovery Fee 2024-1 substantially to recover its designated portion of the See supra note 48.

-Participants' share of Budgeted CAT Costs 2024-1.
-FINRA intends that the fee framework and timeline for Prospective CAT Cost Recovery Fee 2024-1 generally correspond to the fee framework and timeline put in place by CAT LLC with respect to CAT Fee 2024-1, as provided for in File No. SR-FINRA-2024-011 and as discussed above.
-Economic Baseline Also, as discussed above under the "FINRA's Designated Portion of Budgeted CAT Costs 2024-1" section, FINRA arrived at the fee rate for Prospective CAT Cost Recovery Fee 2024-1 by dividing by two the fee rate assessed to the Participants in connection with the implementation of CAT Fee 2024-1, i.e., \$0.000035 per executed equivalent share, and truncating the result to six decimal places.50 For the twelve months from June 1, 2023, through May 31, 2024, based on transactions reported to a FINRA TRF or to the ORF, there were 896 firm MPIDs that executed at least one purchase or sale of an equivalent share of an Eligible Security.51 The top 50 MPIDs by reported executed equivalent share volume bought and/or sold 2,161,308,428,108 equivalent shares, or 85.08% of total shares bought and/or sold.
-50 See also File No. SR-FINRA-2024-011.
+Regulatory Need As discussed above under the "FINRA's Designated Portion of Budgeted CAT Costs 2025-1" section, FINRA is filing a proposed rule change to establish Prospective CAT Cost Recovery Fee 2025-1 to recover its designated portion of the Participants' share of Budgeted CAT Costs 2025-1.
+FINRA intends that the fee framework and timeline for Prospective CAT Cost Recovery Fee 2025-1 generally correspond to the fee framework and timeline put in place by CAT LLC with respect to CAT Fee 2025-1, as provided for in File No. SR-FINRA-2024-023 and as discussed above.
+Economic Baseline Also, as discussed above under the "FINRA's Designated Portion of Budgeted CAT Costs 2025-1" section, FINRA arrived at the fee rate for Prospective CAT Cost Recovery Fee 2025-1 by dividing by two CAT Fee 2025-1, i.e., \$0.000022 per executed equivalent share.47 For the twelve months from October 1, 2023, through September 30, 2024, based on transactions reported to a FINRA TRF or to the ORF, there were 944 firm MPIDs that executed at least one purchase or sale of an equivalent share of an Eligible Security.48 The top 50 MPIDs by reported executed equivalent share volume bought and/or sold 2,226,290,152,669 equivalent shares, or 85.14% of total shares bought and/or sold.
+Economic Impacts FINRA's proposal to recover its designated portion of the Participants' share of Prospective CAT Costs applies an approach generally consistent with the CAT Funding Model as approved by the SEC in that it assesses half of CAT Fee 2025-1 to each of the CEBB and CEBS for transactions where FINRA is the relevant Participant.
+49 With regard to off-exchange transactions in Eligible Securities, generally the same members that will be assessed Prospective CAT Cost Recovery Fee 2025-1 will also be assessed CAT Fee 2025-1.
+Therefore, FINRA's proposed approach in recovering its designated 47 See also File No. SR-FINRA-2024-023.